Skip to main content

 LPT Realty: Cloud-Based, Agent-First Structure

 LPT agents operate without a physical office requirement.
 There are no desk fees, no geographic boundaries, and no requirement to report to a brick-and-mortar location.
-The brokerage culture centers on agent independence, low overhead, and the ability to keep more of what you earn.
+The brokerage culture centers on agent independence, low overhead, and commission retention.

-Glassdoor data reflects a reasonably positive environment – 70 reviews with a 3.5 overall rating and a notably higher 4.6 rating from agents in the Real Estate Agent role specifically, suggesting agents who are actually selling have a more favorable view than the overall average.
+Glassdoor data reflects a reasonably positive environment – 70 reviews with a 3.5 overall rating and a notably higher 4.6 rating from agents in the Real Estate Agent role specifically; the in-role rating differs from the overall sample.

 Sotheby’s: Luxury Brand Positioning and Global Network

-Sotheby’s offices are typically located in premier markets with an aesthetic that reflects the brand’s luxury positioning.
-Walking into a Sotheby’s office – or putting the name on a listing presentation – carries a different signal than most brokerages can offer.
-The Sotheby’s name is tied to 280 years of history in the high-end art and collectibles market, and that heritage translates directly into how certain clients perceive the brokerage.
+Sotheby’s offices are typically located in premier markets with an aesthetic that aligns with the luxury brand positioning.
+The Sotheby’s name is tied to a long history in the high-end art and collectibles market, and that heritage is part of the brand affiliation that certain clients recognize.

-Glassdoor shows approximately 572 reviews with a 4.4 overall rating – a larger and more established review base than LPT.
-The culture skews toward experienced luxury specialists who value brand prestige, international referral networks, and the associations that come with a globally recognized name.
+Glassdoor shows approximately 572 reviews with a 4.4 overall rating — a larger reviewer base than LPT, reflecting Sotheby’s longer operating history.
+The culture skews toward experienced luxury specialists who value brand prestige, international referral networks, and the affiliations that come with the Sotheby’s brand.

 Stock, Equity, and Wealth Building